aaspnas/Compare-Objects/README.md

 for example when comparing custom PSObjects, XML stuctures or JSON imported data.
 Compare-ObjectsExt aims to address these shortcommings.

-This project consists of a PowerShell script and a Pester test script.
+This project consists of a PowerShell script and a Pester test script, a set of test files with xml and json content, a README.md file, the LICENSE file and a SECURITY.md file.

+The prerequesits for using this script is that PowerShell core (Works on windows, mac and linux (?)) is installed.
+The script should not require anything else.
+For running the associated tests you will also need to install the Pester PowerShell module, but this is off course entirely optional.
+See the testing section below for more information.

-Like the built in version of Compare-Object, the script takes two mandatory arguments, $ref and $dif.
+Like the built in version of Compare-Object, the script takes two mandatory arguments, $ref and $diff.
 In contrast to the built in version it does not rely on equals methods in the objects or any ToString() function to do the comparision.
 In stead we examine recursively every node in the object, Property by property, Hash key value to hash key value, list element to list element against each others.

+For an overview of the security of the script and an analysis of the risks, see SECURITY.md.
 ## Usage:

 ```